nasa-nccs-hpda/pytorch-caney/README-v2.md

 ## What is SatVision?

-SatVision is a machine learning model that can predict atmospheric variables, such as temperature.
+SatVision-TOA is a machine learning model that can predict atmospheric variables, such as temperature.
 It is a _foundation model_, which means that it was first generally trained on a lot of data, and then can be adapted to specialised atmospheric forecasting tasks with relatively little data.
 We provide four such specialised versions: